lwoodson/bootstrap/README.md

 * Setup other dot files
 * Customize Vim as an IDE
 * Install dev utilities for TDD workflow
+* Fetch tsmith's keys from GitHub into authorized_keys
 * Send an email to tony.smith@foo.com with a password and other details

 The primary purpose of this is to give me the ability to bootstrap